Deep Nonparametric Regression on Approximate Manifolds: Non-Asymptotic Error Bounds with Polynomial Prefactors: Introduction

 In this paper, we study the properties of nonparametric least squares regression using deep neural networks.
 Our main contributions are as follows:

-\begin{enumerate}[(i)] \item We derive a novel approximation error bound for the H\"older smooth functions with smoothness index $\beta > 0$ using ReLU activated neural networks.
-Our result is inspired and builds on the work of \cite{shen2019deep} and \cite{lu2020deep}.
+\begin{enumerate}[(i)] { \item We derive a novel approximation error bound for the H\"older smooth functions with smoothness index $\beta > 0$ using ReLU activated neural networks.
+Our work builds on the results of \cite{shen2019deep} and \cite{lu2020deep}. \cite{shen2019deep} derived approximation error bound with prefactor depending on $d$ polynomially for H\"older continuous functions (with smoothness index $\beta\in(0,1]$). \cite{lu2020deep} derived approximation error bound explicitly in network depth and width for higher-order smooth functions (with smoothness index $\beta\ge1$ being positive integer) but with prefactor depending on $d$ exponentially.
 For $\beta > 1$, the prefactor of our error bound is significantly improved in the sense that it depends on $d$ polynomially instead of exponentially.
-This approximation result is of independent interest and may be useful in other problems.
+This approximation result is of independent interest and may be useful in other problems. }

-\item We establish nonasymptotic bounds on the prediction error of nonparametric regression using deep neural networks.
-Our obtained bounds achieve the minimax optimal rates and depend polynomially on the dimensionality $d$, instead of exponentially in terms of a factor $a^d$ (for some constant $a\geq2$) in the existing results that deteriorates the bounds when $d$ is large.
+\item We alleviate the curse of dimensionality by assuming that $X$ is supported on an approximate low-dimensional manifold.
+Under such an approximate low-dimensional manifold support assumption, we show that the rate of convergence $O(n^{-2\beta/(2\beta+d)})$ can be improved to $O(n^{-2\beta/(2\beta+d_\mathcal{M}\log(d))})$, where $d_\mathcal{M}$ is the intrinsic dimension of the low-dimensional manifold and $\beta>0$ is the order of the H\"older-smoothness of $f_0$.
+Moreover, under the exact manifold support assumption, we established a result that achieves the optimal rate $O(n^{-2\beta/(2\beta+d_\mathcal{M})})$ (up to a logarithmic factor) with a prefactor only depending linearly on $d$. { We also consider a low Minkowski dimension assumption as in \cite{nakada2020adaptive} and derive an error bound that alleviates the curse of dimensionality with different network architectures and using a different proof technique. }

 \item We derive explicitly how the error bounds are determined by the neural network parameters, including the width, the depth and the size of the network.
 We propose a notion of network relative efficiency between two types of neural networks, defined as the ratio of the logarithms of the network sizes needed to achieve the optimal convergence rate.
 This provides a quantitative measure for evaluating the relative merits of network structures.
 We quantitatively demonstrate that deep networks have advantages over shallow networks in the sense that they achieve the same error bound with a smaller network size.